 If you intend to appeal the decision on your claim, there are specific steps you must take and specific deadlines that apply.
 Your eligibility denial or award letter will include detailed information about how to appeal the decision.

-4.2 What should I do if I do not intend to appeal the decision on my claim?
-(Added: December 26, 2019)
+4.2 What should I do if I do not intend to appeal the decision on my claim? - Updated

 If you do not intend to appeal, you do not need to do anything.
-If the VCF sent you an award letter, the 30-day appeal window will expire and the VCF will then process any applicable payment on your claim.
+If the VCF sent you an award letter, we will begin processing any applicable payment on your claim.
 If you received a letter notifying you that your claim was denied, it will remain in that status.
-If in the future you have new information to submit to the VCF that you believe may change the eligibility decision on your claim, you may amend your claim by following these instructions.
+If in the future you have new information to submit to the VCF that you believe may change the eligibility decision on your claim, you may amend your claim.

 You should appeal if you are challenging the VCF’s determination on your claim.